Shubham1204/shubham1204/README.md

 **More about me:**

 - 💻 I’m currently a final year student in ADGITM, GGSIPU, Delhi
-- 🌱 I’m currently learning about Deep Learning, MERN stack and full stack development;
+- 🌱 I’m currently learning about full stack development;
-- 🤔 My interests include Machine Learning, Web Development, App Devlopment etc..;
+- 🤔 My interests include Web Development, App Devlopment etc..;
 - 💼 I’m pursuing a Bachelor's degree in Information Technology;
 - 💬 Ask me about anything, I am happy to help;
-- 📫 Please email via roshanmishrarinem@gmail.com to reach me.
+- 📫 Please email via shubhamgupta1999@gmail.com to reach me.
 - 📝 See my [Curriculum Vitae]() to get more info.

 **Languages and Tools:**